dmaccarthy/sc8pr/README.md

 # scropr
 A [Python 3](http://www.python.org) package for educational programming.
-This repository aims to bring the best features of [Processing](http://www.processing.org), [Scratch](http://scratch.mit.edu), and robotics program to Python.
+This repository aims to bring the best features of [Processing](http://www.processing.org), [Scratch](http://scratch.mit.edu), and robotics programming to Python.
 Features include:
 * a simple framework for creating interactive animations
 * image manipulation
 * GUI